Printable Maui Hawaii Guide

 At the entrance to Kaanapali, in the golf course clubhouse.
 In my opinion, the tastiest food on Maui.
 For great service, ask for the manager, Matty, and tell him Jon and Rosie sent you.
 Pacific Rim Cuisine.
 Great chocolate souffle for dessert.

-Creative preparations of delicious seafoods and meats.
-In upcountry area, a one-hour drive from Kaanapali or 45 minutes from Wailea, but worth the trip.
-Open for both lunch and dinner on weekdays, but weekends are dinner only.
+Creative preparations of delicious seafood and meats.
+In the upcountry area, a one-hour drive from Kaanapali or 45 minutes from Wailea, but worth the trip.
+Open for both lunch (11 – 2:30) and dinner (5 – 8:30) Tuesday – Saturday.

 Terrific sushi and a long list of other great food that integrates Japanese and Western ingredients.